-You are running macOS Catalina, and you attempt to open Applications > OTP
+You are running macOS Catalina or newer, and you attempt to open Applications > OTP

-macOS Catalina includes a new security feature that requires YubiKey Manager to be granted Input Monitoring permission before it will be able to open the YubiKey's OTP application (this is because the YubiKey's OTP application is essentially a USB keyboard).
+Starting in macOS Catalina, Apple includes a new security feature that requires YubiKey Manager to be granted Input Monitoring permission before it will be able to open the YubiKey's OTP application (this is because the YubiKey's OTP application is essentially a USB keyboard).
 To grant YubiKey Manager this permission:

 - Quit out of YubiKey Manager completely (YubiKey Manager > Quit YubiKey Manager, or press ⌘+Q on your keyboard with the YKM window in focus).

 - Click Security & Privacy.

 - Scroll down until you see Input Monitoring and select it.

 - Click on the padlock in the lower-left corner and authenticate so you are able to make changes.

 - In the window that appears, select Applications in the left column if it is not already selected, then scroll down to and select YubiKey Manager.
 Click Open.

 - Make sure YubiKey Manager now appears in the list of apps with Input Monitoring permission with its box checked.

 - Click the padlock again to prevent further changes.